(Updated March 17, 2014)

 District of West Kelowna hosted a public meeting with Casa Loma residents on April 30, 2013 to discuss Phase 2 of the Casa Loma Drainage Project.
 Following that meeting, Council directed that the Casa Loma project be deferred pending receipt of a petition of support from the majority of Casa Loma residents in the affected area by June 30, 2013.

-PHASE 1 COMPLETED
+PHASE 1 BACKGROUND

 Digging ditches of various depths along the public road right of way; and,